unosquare/embedio/README.md

                 //server.Module<Modules.StaticFilesWebModule>().DefaultDocument = "index.html";

-                // Once we've registered our modules and configured them, we call the RunAsync() method.
+                // Once we've registered our modules and configured them, we call the RunAsync() method. server.RunAsync();
-                // This is a non-blocking method (it return immediately) so in this case we avoid
-                // disposing of the object until a key is pressed.
-                //server.Run();
-                server.RunAsync();

                 // Fire up the browser to show the content if we are debugging!